 Liverpool with kids

-Liverpool is very easy to reach.
-If you’re travelling by train then it’s an easy day trip from London.
+Visiting Liverpool with kids is very straightforward.
+If travelling by train then it’s a quick day trip from London.
 Manchester, Stoke-on-Trent, Bradford, Sheffield and Leeds are also within easy reach.

-If travelling by train then you arrive right in Liverpool city centre.
+If travelling by train then you arrive right in the middle of Liverpool city centre.
 The city is very walkable and many of the main sights and family-friendly attractions are within walking distance of the heart of the city.

 Liverpool is a city that was shaped by the water.
 Located on the Mersey River, where the river meets the Irish Sea, the first ever commercial dock was built in Liverpool in 1715.
 The Albert Dock was completed in 1846 and by the late 19th century, 40 per cent of the world’s trade was passing through.